AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/identity/tabs/index.md

 <Variant platform="flutter" task="register" repeat="1"/>

-When using React Native, registering Identity with Mobile Core should be done in native code, which is shown under the Android and iOS tabs.
+When using Flutter, registering Identity with Mobile Core should be done in native code, which is shown under the Android and iOS tabs.

 <Variant platform="cordova" task="register" repeat="1"/>